KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 1, Introduction.md

 ... then in most cases you came home from a rude awakening.
 But thanks to a recent project to Wikify our highlights, these kinds of functionalities - and much, much more - have now become avaiable.

+The above functionaliteis & their Limiotatins can be summarzi a follows Look at, consumne, view, read : OK
+<plaatje vlindr in pot)
+- Reulse, Build upon, create thing with, , : not OK

 ## Wikifying the collection highlights
 Recent project
 - Topstukkenproject 2020 --> Wikifiocering --> gebruik slides uit presentatie